Testing Pay with Transfer on Monnify Sandbox

 Path 3 - Custom Account Display (Skip the Checkout URL)

-Some businesses want full control over the payment UI — they only need the raw virtual account number so they can render it themselves.
+Some businesses want full control over the payment UI and only need the raw virtual account number so they can render it themselves.
 Monnify supports this through the Bank Transfer Init Payment endpoint.

 After calling Initialize Transaction (Path 2) and obtaining the transactionReference, make a second call to: